« Forum Index < Random Chat Forum«Previous | 1, 2, 3, . . . 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31 | Next» | atvelonis |

 I think the key here is "a few decades later".
 I also don't believe that the need for GPS wouldn't lead to the discovery of Relativity.
 It's true that some inventions come from knowledge that doesn't have a known purpose, but it's also true that necessity is the mother of invention.
 Isn't it true that many things in various fields have been discovered while the scientist was doing something completely different?

-'Isa' said: But wouldn't your method make sure that curing cancer or HIV gets pushed back?
+But wouldn't your method make sure that curing cancer or HIV gets pushed back?
 It's a complicated subject where research is likely to show that their hypothesis won't hold, and so they wouldn't receive grants under your suggestion, since they haven't been successful.

 Moreover it's more difficult to start researching if you get your money after you're done because there's simply not enough money to pay for everything needed at all times.